Intense heat

 Chelates to prevent “leaky gut” syndrome

-The intake of chelated minerals also prevents leaky gut syndrome, which is common when animals are suffering from heat.
+The utilization of chelated minerals in the diet also prevents leaky gut syndrome, which is common when animals are suffering from heat stress.
 Weakened, the intestinal epithelium lets various toxins pass into the blood.
 The ensuing inflammation results in an activation of the immune system.
-When mobilised, white blood cells consume a lot of glucose.
-Logically, the cow's energy needs increase even though it is not eating as much.
-The animal finds itself with an energy deficit.
+When mobilized, white blood cells consume a lot of glucose.
+Logically, the cow's energy needs increase even though its intake decreases.
+The animal finds itself energy deficit.

-Chelated micronutrients, which are easily assimilated, strengthen the intestinal barrier and limit the negative effects of this leaky gut syndrome.
-The use of yeast products and/or mycotoxin binders also helps keep the rumen healthy throughout the summer.
+Chelated micronutrients, which are easily assimilated, strengthen the intestinal barrier and limit of the appearance of this leaky gut syndrome.
+The use of yeast products and/or mycotoxin binders also helps keep the rumen and intestinal environment healthy throughout the summer.